humlab-speech/visible-speech-deployment/README.md

 * PostgreSQL - Dependency of Keycloak.

-* RStudio router - Spawns and manages RStudio session containers on request by edge router.
+* Session Manager - Spawns and manages RStudio session containers on request by edge router.

-* (non-functional) EMU-webApp + server
+* EMU-webApp

 ## INSTALLATION